barnabasmolnar/hoogle-discord-bot/README.md

 # Hoogle discord bot

+**This bot is currently under active development.
+The below is an approximation of how it should work once shipped.**

+Further details, improvements, ideas, etc to follow...

+---

 This applications aims to bring [Hoogle](https://hoogle.haskell.org/), the popular Haskell API search engine, to Discord in the form of a simple bot.

 Once invited to your server, example use: